mfridh01/softres/README.md

 Green ReadyCheck means that the player has won the **SoftRes**erved item.

 ## TODO
-- [ ] Add compatibility with Atlasloot (for linking items manually.)
+- [ ] Add compatibility with other addons.
+I.E. Atlasloot (for linking items manually.)
     * For now you can "only" use itemlinks from CHAT or your BAG when you manually enter the items.
+    * You can't use WIM chat window for linking items either.
+- [ ] Add automatic Whisper with a confirmation of the **SoftRes**erved item.
+    * Will have to figure out how to stop the pop-up of "whisper windows" or you will have 40 tabs/windows (WIM) popping up while scanning for **SoftRes**erves.